-Thesis: A rigorous scholarly study typically 12,000-20,000 words (ca. 60-100 pages) in length, a thesis is subject to Graduate School guidelines and review.
-When completed, copies are submitted to the Graduate School for binding and distribution to the University's library and the student's graduate program.
+Thesis: A rigorous scholarly study typically 12,000-20,000 words (ca. 60-100 pages) in length, a thesis is subject to guidelines set forth by the office of Graduate Education and review.
+When completed, the thesis will be submitted to ProQuest by the deadlines given by the Office of Graduate Education.
 The thesis is defended to the student's faculty committee in an oral defense when the work is defensible (e.g., it is as near to completion as possible).

 Project: The project option can be a shorter version of the thesis.
 That is, it can be a rigorous academic study of a topic, but is typically only 6000-10,000 (ca. 30-50 pages) in length.
 It may, alternatively, be a creative project, such as a literary work or artistic creation, film production, or an educational curriculum.
 In the latter case, the creative work must be accompanied by a 3000-4000 word (ca. 15-20 page) scholarly paper, in the form of a critical appraisal of the work, based on scholarly modes of analysis.
-A project is subject to review at the program level but does not get submitted to the Graduate School for review or binding.
+A project is subject to review at the program level but does not get submitted to ProQuest for review.
 One copy only is submitted to the MHMSS program.
 The project is defended to the student's faculty committee in an oral defense when the work is defensible (e.g., it is as near to completion as possible).